Bendi11/sendy/sendy-framework/docs/protocol.md

 ## RESOURCE Packet
 RESOURCE messages are used to transfer a group of resources to another peer.
 They contain a count of resources included, self-describing resource IDs and the encoded resources.

+## CONN Packet
+CONN messages are used to transfer a session certificate to another peer and establish an authenticated connection.
+A CONN message must be responded to with the connected-to peer's certificate.

+## DROP Packet
+DROP packets are sent to notify a peer that the connection has been closed.
+It contains a two-byte reason tag specifying why the connection was dropped, and must be acknowledged like any other packet.